 How to Appeal Against Companies House Late Filing Penalties

-COVID has drastically affected small businesses in the UK.
+Last 3 or 4 years have drastically affected small businesses in the UK.
 For this reason, many are unable to file their taxes on time.
 To make the process easy, HMRC has offered a delay for certain filings and appeals.
 However, there are still a lot of other dates and penalties that remain the same.
-Consequently, many companies are toiling to meet the deadlines this year.
-In this short blog, we’ll discuss how to appeal against Companies House late filing penalties.

 Companies House Late Filing Penalties: